blakenoll/CLI-resume/README.md

 $ blakenoll
 ```
 ### Updates
-The CLI will automatically check for updates and if an update is availible it will alert you with instructions on how to update.
+The CLI will automatically check for updates and if an update is available it will prompt you with update instructions.